mark91m12/PitE-TicTacToe/README.md

 ## Getting Started
-See a basic explanation of Tic Tac Toe works

 **Prerequisites**
-* For run this project is important to have python version 3 or upper.
+* For run this project is important to use python version 3 or upper.
   Install it with:

   ```